kartik-v/yii2-password/README.md

 2. Whether password contains an email string
 3. Minimum number of characters
 4. Maximum number of characters
+5. Whether spaces are allowed
-5. Minimum number of lower space characters
+6. Minimum number of lower space characters
-6. Minimum number of upper space characters
+7. Minimum number of upper space characters
-7. Minimum number of numeric / digit characters
+8. Minimum number of numeric / digit characters
-8. Minimum number of special characters
+9. Minimum number of special characters

 Other features: